CSCfi/csc-user-guide/docs/data/sensitive-data/sd_connect.md

 ## Key features

+* Modern user-friendly interface

-* Accessible via web browser from your computer (Mac, Linux, or Windows) and any location (no need to install specific programs or use a VPN).
+* Use via web browser from your computer (Mac, Linux, or Windows) and from any location (no need to install specific programs or use a VPN).

 * Automated encryption and data upload via a web browser for small files (1<GB).
 Larger files (100<GB) can be encrypted using an application and uploaded to the web browser or programmatically (100>GB).